nanduu04/USoccer/README.md

 ## Overview

-An Application that allows users to search activities near their location and allow them to join.
+An Application that allows users to search activities near their location and allow them to join. specs and scopes tbd.

+Originally made in 2019, remaking from scratch again.

 ## Quickstart

-From inside the project directory root, you can run: cd Usoccer

-### `npm start`

-This will run the app in development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+tbd

 ## To run google maps
 - Create a .env.local file